hypothesis/testpilot/HACKING.md

 You will need
 -------------

-Before setting up your Test Pilot development environment you'll need to install:
+You'll need to install:

 * [Git](https://git-scm.com/)
 * [GNU Make](https://www.gnu.org/software/make/)
-  (This is probably already installed.)
+  (this is probably already installed, run `which make` to check)
 * [pyenv](https://github.com/pyenv/pyenv)
-  (You *don't* need to install pyenv's shell integration.
+  (you *don't* need to install pyenv's shell integration.
 Just the `pyenv` command will do.)

 Setting up your development environment
 ---------------------------------------